 6 Worth Visiting Temples & Shrines in Phuket

-If you are one of those travellers who are not only interested in just relaxing and soaking on the beautiful beaches of Phuket on your holidays, but also want to learn more about the people, belief and culture of the place, we suggest you to start with religious attractions where it combines local beliefs and stories.
+If you are one of those travellers who are not only interested in just relaxing and soaking on the beautiful beaches of Phuket on your holidays but also wants to learn more about the people, belief and culture of the place, we suggest you start with religious attractions where it combines local beliefs and stories.

 There are many activities you can do in Phuket, but the best place to visit for the stories of the island, where the community is made of Thai-Chinese descendants, is Thai temples and Chinese shrines.
 Here are some of the must-visit religious attractions in Phuket.

 #1.
 Wat Chalong